ansh04196/video-calling/README.md

 Overview
-This is a simple video-calling app that allows users to make real-time video calls using WebRTC technology.
+This is a complex video-calling app that allows users to make real-time video calls using WebRTC technology.
 It has been built using HTML, JavaScript, Tailwind CSS for the frontend, Scaledrone for signaling, and Firebase for hosting.